semaphoreci/semaphore/docs/versioned_docs/version-CE/using-semaphore/workflows.md

 ![Pull request triggers](./img/project-general-settings-3.jpg)

+### Approving PRs with `/sem-approve` {#sem-approve}

+Blocked pull requests can be manually approved by adding a comment containing `/sem-approve` string in the PR conversation.
+Anyone who can run a forked pull request can also approve one.

+Approving forked pull requests is limited to new comments only and does not work with comment edits.
+Due to security concerns, `/sem-approve` will work only once.
+Subsequent pushes to the forked pull request must be approved again.

 ## How to skip commits {#skip}

 If you don't want to start a workflow, type one of the following strings in the commit message.